-Fibromyalgia symptoms go way beyond the chronic pain that this condition is known for.
+Fibromyalgia symptoms go way beyond the chronic pain.
 If you have been suffering from fibromyalgia, you know this well.
-We’re going to consider some of the symptoms that are associated with fibromyalgia, but we will also look at a natural therapy that has been able to provide relief for some patients in case studies.
+We’re going to consider some of the symptoms of fibromyalgia, as well as a natural therapy that has been able to provide relief for some patients in case studies.
 These cases offer hope that natural help may be possible.

 But again, there is much more to fibromyalgia than pain.
 Many symptoms are related to the senses.

 Some researchers believe that the sensory symptoms of fibromyalgia (As well as some of the pain) is related to a phenomenon in the body called central sensitization.
 When the body faces a dangerous situation, the senses are amped up to encourage a faster response to stimuli.
 For example, when you touch a hot pan, the pain is intense and causes you to let go immediately.
 However, the intense pain usually stops within moments after you release the pan.

 Imagine if your nervous system remained in this state of windup all the time.
 It could lead to increased pain as well as these other fibromyalgia symptoms:

 While the sensory sensitivities are enough to make you want to hide in a dark and quiet room until the flare-up ends, perhaps the most debilitating symptoms have to do with what is often called “fibro fog”.